IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 `$removeRule(prop: string | Property, identifier: string)`
     Remove a validation rule from the ViewModel for the specified property with the specified identifier.

-    This can be used to remove from the ViewModel instance either a rule that was provided by the generated :ref:`VueMetadata`, or a custom rule that was added by `$addRule`.
+    This can be used to remove from the ViewModel instance either a rule that was provided by the generated [Metadata Layer](/stacks/vue/layers/metadata.md), or a custom rule that was added by `$addRule`.
 Reference your generated metadata file `metadata.g.ts` to see any generated rules and the identifiers they use.

 `$getRules(prop: string | Property)`
     Returns an array of active rule functions for the specified property, or `undefined` if the property has no active validation rules.

 `$getErrors(prop?: string | Property): Generator<string>`
-    Returns a `generator <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator>`_ that provides all error messages for either a specific property (if provided) or the entire model (if no prop argument is provided).
+    Returns a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) that provides all error messages for either a specific property (if provided) or the entire model (if no prop argument is provided).

     .. tip:: You can obtain an array from a generator with `Array.from(vm.$getErrors())` or `[...vm.$getErrors()]`